 When a network device with dynamic IP address is connected to the terminal, it is automatically listed in the Network devices list.

 To view the list of network devices

 To view the list of network devices, select SETTINGS > LAN > Network devices.

 If you are prompted, enter the administrator user name and password.
-The default user name is admin and the default password is 1234.
+For details, see To log on on page 164.